yguitton/training-material/topics/galaxy-interface/tutorials/onedata-getting-started/tutorial.md

   your Galaxy data management.

-* While Galaxy supports a plethora of different data sources and storage options, Onedata offers some additional storage drivers, like Ceph, WebDAV or XRootD.
+* While Galaxy supports a plethora of different data sources and storage options, Onedata offers some additional storage drivers, like Ceph or XRootD.
   What can't currently be done directly via Galaxy, can be integrated into Galaxy through Onedata.

 * If your data management and processing pipelines include other software besides Galaxy, the Onedata unified storage layer can help to better organize